uviclibraries/taguette/qualitative-coding.md

 1. If you haven’t done so already, log into **[Taguette website](https://www.taguette.org){:target="_blank"}**, and click on **Create a project**.
 ![Create a New project](/images/taguette-coding-2.png)

 2. **Name your project** and provide it with a brief description.
-Usually it is always good to add some description of your project, what is your goal, the data of data you will be working on, e.g Interviews, news stories, etc.
+Usually it is always good to add some description of your project, what is your goal, the data of data you will be working on, e.g Interviews, news stories, etc.<br>
 ![Name your project](/images/taguette-coding-3.gif)

 3. **Upload Documents to Taguette**: Next, either download this zip file of [3 sample documents](https://web.uvic.ca/~rmccue/taguette-docs.zip) (you’ll need to unzip the downloaded file), or locate one or two of your own documents to practice qualitative coding.
 Document types supported by Taguette include: **.pdf**, **.docx**, **.txt**, **.odt**, **.md**, or **.html**